-- (ii) Encouraging new development to provide a proportion of the energy demand through renewable or low carbon sources. - (iii) Encouraging design and construction techniques which contribute to climate change mitigation and adaptation by using landform, layout, building orientation, massing, tree planting and landscaping to minimise energy consumption and provide resilience to a changing climate. - (iv) Requiring both innovative design and technologies that reduce the impacts of climate change within the garden communities. - (v) Supporting opportunities to deliver decentralised energy systems, particularly those which are powered by a renewable or low carbon source.
-Supporting connection to an existing decentralised energy supply system where there is capacity to supply the proposed development, or design for future connection where there are proposals for such a system. - (vi) Requiring development in the Northern Gateway and East Colchester to connect to, or be capable of connecting to the district heating scheme where there is capacity to supply the proposed development and where it is appropriate and viable to do so. - (vii) Supporting energy efficiency improvements to existing buildings in the Borough where appropriate. - (viii) Minimising waste and improving reuse and recycling rates. - (ix) Development will be directed to locations with the least impact on flooding or water resources.
-All development should consider the impact of and promotion of design responses to flood risk for the lifetime of the development and the availability of water and water infrastructure for the lifetime of the development. - (x) Green infrastructure should be used to manage and enhance existing habitats.
+- capable of connecting to the district heating scheme where there is capacity to supply the proposed development and where it is appropriate and viable to do so. - (viii) Supporting energy efficiency improvements to existing buildings in the Borough where appropriate. - (ix) Minimising waste and improving reuse and recycling rates. - (x) Development will be directed to locations with the least impact on flooding or water resources.
+All development should consider the impact of and promotion of design responses to flood risk for the lifetime of the development and the availability of water and wastewater infrastructure for the lifetime of the development. - (xi) Green infrastructure should be used to manage and enhance existing habitats.
 Opportunities should be taken to create new habitats and assist with species migration.
 Consideration should be given to the use of green infrastructure to provide shade during higher temperatures and for flood mitigation.
 The potential role of green infrastructure as 'productive landscapes' should also be considered.

-14. Place Policies
+6. Place Policies

-14.1 The policies and text contained within this section set out allocations for specific parts of the Borough and explain how those allocations align with the Plan's overall spatial strategy and policy objectives.
+6.1 The policies and text contained within this section set out allocations for specific parts of the Borough and explain how those allocations align with the Plan's overall spatial strategy and policy objectives.
 The allocations contain site specific requirements for infrastructure and mitigation and management of any site constraints.
 These will be required in addition to general requirements for infrastructure contained in Policy PP1 and other requirements as relevant contained in Development Management policies.
 Policy PP1 highlights general issues concerning infrastructure provision, archaeology and developer contributions that affect proposals across the Borough and are essential to ensuring that new development adequately mitigates its impact on the surrounding area and makes a positive contribution to its character and amenity.